YarCrasy/PaintProject/README.md

 This project is made in Unity 6000.0.50f1 LTS (2D Built-in RP Template).
 To run the project correctly for the first time, make sure you:

-1. Open the project in Unity Hub using the **2022.3.x LTS version**.
+1. Open the project in Unity.
-2. Install **MySQL** on your machine (if not already installed).
+2. Install **SQLite** on your machine (if not already installed).
-3. Add the `MySql.Data.dll` to the project if missing (for DB connection).
+3. Add the `.dll` files to the project if missing (for DB connection).
-4. Ensure your MySQL server is running and the connection data (user/password/port) is correctly set in the Unity script.

 ## About the Project
 <p>
  This Unity project is part of a school assignment and aims to replicate a simplified version of Microsoft Paint.
- Users can draw various shapes, select colors, and store the resulting artwork in a MySQL database.
+ Users can draw various shapes, select colors, and store the resulting artwork in a SQLite database.
 </p>

 ## Built with
 For now, the project is built using:
-* Unity (2022.3.x LTS)
+* Unity (6.0.50 LTS)
 * C# (.NET scripting backend)
-* MySQL (local server)
+* SQLite (local server)
-* JSON (for point data serialization)

 ## Composition
 The application use the MVC standar, that mean you can find in the project: